 We have limited technical, managerial and financial resources to determine which of our product candidates should proceed to initial clinical trials, later-stage clinical development and potential commercialization.
 We may make incorrect determinations in allocating resources among these product candidates.
 Our decisions to allocate our R&D, management and financial resources toward particular product candidates or therapeutic areas may not lead to the development of viable commercial products and may divert resources from better opportunities.
 For example, our key pipeline programs in active development include product candidates in solid tumor oncology, and we are focusing most of our execution efforts and resources on these programs, intending to mainly advance them in generation of proof-of-concept data internally.
-However, our focus on the solid tumor oncology therapeutic area may be unsuccessful and may never lead to the development of viable commercial products.
-Similarly, our decisions to delay or terminate drug development programs, such as our decision to suspend development activities related to multiple metabolic disease product candidates and for aldafermin in patients with F2/F3 NASH to concentrate our resources elsewhere, also may be incorrect and could cause us to miss valuable opportunities.
+However, our focus on the solid tumor oncology therapeutic area may be unsuccessful and may never lead to the development of viable commercial programs, such as our decision to suspend development activities related to multiple metabolic disease product candidates and for aldafermin in patients with F2/F3 NASH to concentrate our resources elsewhere, also may be incorrect and could cause us to miss valuable opportunities.